Touring the Seas Pavilion at Epcot (A Resorts Gal Guide)

 Dolphins at Epcot

-Usually, you’ll find dolphins swimming around the tank.
+Dolphins are on the second floor of the Seas Pavilion, adjacent to the large observation deck.
+Usually, you’ll find them swimming around the tank.
 However, they are most active during their feeding time.

 Sharks, Rays, and Sea Turtles (Main Aquarium Viewing Area)